SteampunkFoundry/DevOpsForBeginnersCourse/Prerequisites.md

 4. To Verify, Go to the directory in File Explorer and `DevOpsforBeginners-<YOUR-NAME>` should be a new folder

-## Creating Changes and Creating a Pull Request:
+## Creating Changes and Creating a Pull Request

 1. Open the README file
 2. Within this file change the name to reflect the name of your Repository